“How can you know where you’re going

 I imagine life would be very different if we stayed in Singapore.

-I remember the frustration of our elder son one particular Sunday as we were nagging them to get ready for Mandarin class.
+I remember the frustration of our elder son on a particular Sunday as we nagged them to get ready for Mandarin class.

 “Daddy, why do I have to learn Chinese?
 I am Australian, I am not Chinese.”